Five Steps to Getting a Small Business Loan

 - Capacity: Capacity is the business’s ability to generate positive cash flow and profit to cover business operations, including any debt service.
 You will be asked to provide documents to show the company’s historical and current financial situation.

 - Capital: Capital is the owner’s cash or equity contribution to the business.
 The amount of capital required varies depending on the loan type.
 For example, an SBA 7(a) loan typically requires a 20 percent down payment of the total project cost.

 - Collateral: Collateral refers to tangible assets pledged to secure the loan amount.
-If a business cannot repay its loan, the lender wants to help ensure a second source of repayment.
+If a business cannot repay its loan, the lender wants a second source of repayment.
 Both business and personal assets can be sources of collateral for a loan.

 - Conditions: Lenders consider the local economic climate, your competitors, supplier relationships, and industry trends that could impact the business.
 Conditions also describe the intended purpose of the loan.
 Is this a business startup, acquisition or expansion?
 Will the funds be used for working capital, additional equipment or inventory?

 Small Business Loan Step #4: Prepare your proposal

 It’s important to come prepared to a lender meeting with a complete loan package, a professional appearance, and a compelling pitch articulating the strengths and weaknesses of your proposal.
 Make sure you understand and can explain the assumptions behind the numbers in your financial projections.
 Don’t leave it to chance — taking the time to prepare in this case can literally pay off.

 Small Business Loan Step #5: Follow up and don’t give up